8 Essential Steps to Create a Positive Candidate Experience

 Google scrapes job advertisements from many different job sites.
 You can simplify the search process by typing a job search into Google and using “remote” or “hybrid remote” in the search.
 For example, “hybrid remote medical coding jobs.”
 Specificity does matter here, so if you’re after hybrid remote jobs and not fully-remote jobs, make sure to include “hybrid” in the search term.

-Everything discussed above should be the guiding text for the changes you make to your recruitment process.
-As you start to develop a strategy around the needs and wants of remote workers, consider the two changes you can make in the short term that will have the fastest positive results:
+As you start to develop a recruitment strategy around the needs and wants of remote workers, consider the two changes you can make in the short term that will have the fastest positive results:

 Organizations can widen their search to anywhere they can legally hire.
-Because top talent lives anywhere, centering the recruitment process around remote environments helps increase the potential talent pool and reduce the time required to find talent and fill open positions.
+Because top talent lives anywhere, centering the recruitment process around remote environments helps increase the potential talent pool and reduce time to hire.

 Remote work